-The licensee stated that they will continue to monitor for tube slippage during each refueling outage as part of their SG Program.
-Any findings relative to tube slippage will be reported as part of TS 6.9.1.7.k.
-These reporting requirements will allow the NRC staff to monitor the results of the slippage inspections and are acceptable.
+As stated in the commitment, any findings relative to this commitment will be reported as part of TS 6.9.1.10j.
+These reporting requirements will allow the NRC staff to monitor the results of the slippage inspections and thus are acceptable.

-3.3 Summary of Technical Evaluation
+3.3 Summary and Conclusions

 Since the initial proposal for a permanent H amendment in 2005, the supporting technical analyses have undergone substantial revision and refinement to address NRC staff questions and issues.
-The current analyses supporting the proposed permanent amendment still embody uncertainties and issues (e.g., should a factor of safety be applied to the Poisson's contraction effect) as discussed throughout this safety evaluation.
+The current analyses supporting the proposed permanent amendment still embody uncertainties and issues (e.g., should a factor of safety be applied to the Poisson's contraction effect) as discussed throughout this SE.
 However, it is important to acknowledge that there are significant conservatisms in the analyses.
-Some examples, also discussed elsewhere in this safety evaluation, include taking no credit for residual contact pressures associated with the hydraulic tube expansion process, the assumed value of 0.2 for coefficient of friction between the tube and tubesheet, and taking no credit for constraint against pullout provided by adjacent tubes and support structures.
+Some examples, also discussed elsewhere in this SE, include taking no credit for residual contact pressures associated with the hydraulic tube expansion process, the assumed value of 0.2 for coefficient of friction between the tube and tubesheet, and taking no credit for constraint against pullout provided by adjacent tubes and support structures.
 The NRC staff has evaluated the potential impact of the uncertainties and concludes these uncertainties to be adequately bounded by the significant conservatism within the analyses and proposed H distance.

-The NRC staff finds the proposed changes to the technical specifications of Millstone Unit 3 ensure that tube structural and leakage integrity will be maintained, with structural safety margins consistent with the design basis and with leakage integrity within assumptions employed in the licensing basis accident analyses, without undue risk to public health and safety.
-Based on this finding, the NRC staff further concludes that the proposed amendment meets 10 CFR 50.36 and, thus, the proposed amendment is acceptable.
+The NRC staff finds the proposed changes to the TSs of Salem Unit 1 ensure that tube structural and leakage integrity will be maintained, with structural safety margins consistent with the design basis and with leakage integrity within assumptions employed in the licensing basis accident analyses, without undue risk to public health and safety.
+Based on this finding, the NRC staff further concludes that the proposed amendment meets the requirements of 10 CFR 50.92 and 10 CFR 50.36 and, thus, the proposed amendment is acceptable.